RoBOPPics/BB/_pages/app-man-community.md

 Others can "Bopp" these stories, and can also add additional insights.

 The feed also contains instructional and support information.

 Set the filter at the top to the type of information you want to see.

 ![Community Image](../assets/images/PlayerCommunity500.jpg){: width="300" .align-center }

 ## Profile

 The Player Profile page lists, and lets you edit, your user information.

 It also contains links to the user agreements, user manuals and other resources.

 ## Activity

-The Activity page lists everything you have created or played into the app.
+The Activity page lists everything you have created or played in the app.

 Each entry is a link to that item, giving you an easy way to go back to a Pattern, Playlist, Story or Insight that you created or enjoyed playing.

   <nav class="pagination">
       <a href="/BallBOPPer/coreController/" class="pagination--pager" title="Core Controller">Previous</a>